Witold Krassowski: Photographic work

 Krassowski has specialised in black-and-white photography.
 His photo reportages in black and white from Poland, Russia, countries in Asia, Africa and Latin America were printed by many international newspapers and journals, including The New Yorker, Forbes, The Observer, Libération, Der Spiegel, Stern, Focus.

 In 1992 he won third prize in the category "Daily Life – Stories" in the World Press Photo contest with a black-and-white reportage on everyday life in Afghanistan.
 In 1999 he was appointed to the jury of this contest.
 In 2003, he again was a prize-winner at World Press Photo: He won third prize in the category Science and Technology for a black-and-white reportage on the operation of the historic steam locomotives of Wolsztyn near Poznan.
 In 1994, 1995, 1996, 1997, 2000 and 2003 he was one of the winners of the competition Polska Fotografia Prasowa (Polish Press Photography).

 His portrait series includes an album of photos of Polish actors who were once very well known throughout the country, but who withdrew from the public eye in old age and have in some cases been forgotten by the public.
 This photo series became the basis of his habilitation thesis.

 Krassowski's work has been shown many times in Polish cities.
-He has also had solo exhibitions in the USA, several European cities and in the Afghan capital Kabul.
+He has also had solo exhibitions in the USA, several European cities, and the Afghan capital Kabul.